SirKero/Mineways-RTX-Raytracer/README.md

 While exporting with [Mineways](https://www.realtimerendering.com/erich/minecraft/public/mineways/) check the "Export individual blocks" checkbox for expected results:
 ![](Docs/MinewaysSettings.png)

+Place the exported `.obj`, `.mtl`, and the texture folder into the `MinecraftModels` directory to ensure the renderer can locate the model.

 ## Requirements

 * Windows or Linux (x64 or ARM64)